 StoryEngine attempts to be sensitive to and useful for participants.
 We are not interested in extractive research or evaluation.
 We also understand that an interview is an important touchpoint and opportunity for engagement.
 So we look for opportunities to make connections and support participants’ work.

-All stories are shared under a Creative Commons Attribution-ShareAlike license, so that others can build on this work, including researchers who want to analyze this dataset further.
+Unless otherwise noted, all stories are shared under a Creative Commons Attribution license, so that others can build on this work, including researchers who want to analyze this dataset further.

 As with the rest of this project, the ways we give back will evolve as we hear from our respondents; we’ll update this section accordingly.